Kayaking Body Transformation

 Check them out:

 Sometimes you are so busy that you don't find the time to meet with your friends, let alone make new ones.
-Kayaking allows you to get to know other kayakers and can be a great way to make friends.
+Kayaking lets you get to know other kayakers and can be a great way to make friends.

-Your mind relaxes when you're out on the water, and you also release feel-good hormones when you kayak.
+Your mind relaxes when you're out on the water and release feel-good hormones when you kayak.
 You will be relaxed and in a good mood.

 It is beneficial for your heart to engage in physical activity that raises your heart rate.
 Lifestyle diseases are less likely to occur.